Finding A Debtor’s Assets

 Contact a New Jersey Commercial Collection Attorney

 Once you have received a court ordered judgment to collect monetary assets or other property, you may still run into difficulty gaining access to those assets.
 Many debtors refuse to provide the information the court orders them to.
 Moreover, some states do not require that they provide a clear Statement of Assets after the debtor’s judgment has been made.
 In other cases, the debtor may move across state lines.
-Thye may do this either to intentionally avoid paying on a judgment or for other reasons.
+They may do this either to intentionally avoid paying on a judgment or for other reasons.

 In either case, you can take steps to gain knowledge of the money and property you have a legal entitlement to collect from him or her.
 From filing an affidavit in a new state to requesting that the court summon the judgment debtor for an Order for Examination, you have the right to know what assets the debtor has, as well as the location of those assets.
 Contact a New Jersey commercial collection attorney at Snellings Law LLC.
-We can assist you when it comes to moving the collection process forward.
+We can assist you when it comes to moving the judgment collection process forward.
 We can also help you in getting past the many roadblocks that can appear after a court-ordered judgment.
-Call today at 973-265-6100.